Champagne Guy de Chassey

 Brut Rosé

 Rosé with salmon reflections, initially fine and subtle, then rich and complex.
-Red and black fruits dominate the aromatics.
-The Pinot Noir comes from old vines in Bouzy Grand Cru, part is vinified as red wine and blended.
+Red and black fruits shape the aromatics.
+The Pinot Noir comes from old vines in Bouzy Grand Cru, with part vinified as red wine and assembled.
 Silver Medal Mondial de Bruxelles 2023, 92 points Wine Spectator.

 70% Pinot Noir, 30% Chardonnay · Bouzy Grand Cru